in our free newsletter.

 The 'wokeness' backlash

-While the term “woke” first popped up in the Black American community, it had grown into a global phenomenon as a catch-all term for everything relating to awareness of racial and social justice matters.
+While the term “woke” first popped up in the Black American community, it has grown into a global phenomenon as a catch-all term for everything relating to awareness of racial and social justice matters.

 Part of the reason the term is so widely used and loosely defined is that corporate entities have embraced it so thoroughly.
 Organizations like Whole Foods, Pinterest and Adidas adopted the trend to restructure everything from human resources to marketing campaigns — a phenomenon the Harvard Business Review has dubbed “woke washing.”

 Plant-based meat companies are closely associated with this phenomenon.
-Beyond Meat and Impossible Foods mention “climate change” and “animal welfare” several times on their website and in corporate reports.
+Beyond Meat and Impossible Foods mention “climate change” and “animal welfare” several times on their website, and in corporate reports.

 Deloitte also suggests that consumer disenchantment with the term “woke” is making these products less appealing for the average shopper.